 - Kyle Bradbury, Duke University Energy Initiative, Lecturing Fellow and Managing Director at Energy Data Analytics Lab

 WANT TO WORK WITH US?

 NCSEA offers a myriad of services associated with our REDB construction of other similar energy system databases in other areas, and spatial analysis.
 These services and products are diverse in scope due to our consumers' needs and therefore pricing is available upon request.
-Please contact Laura Langham, Director of Market Innovation to find out more about how we can provide database or spatial analysis services to meet your needs.
+Please contact Daniel Pate, Director of Data and Research, to find out more about how we can provide database or spatial analysis services to meet your needs.